cakephp/docs/en/views/cells.rst

 our action name, e.g. ``display.ctp``.

-Because cells use ``View`` to render templates, you can load additional cells within a cell templates if required.
+Because cells use ``View`` to render templates, you can load additional cells within a cell template if required.

 Rendering Alternate Templates
 -----------------------------